MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 3 – Install Microsoft Graph PowerShell

-Azure Active Directory is required to perform several configuration tasks when installing Microsoft 365.
+Microsoft Graph PowerShell is required to perform several configuration tasks when installing Microsoft 365.
 Because future lab exercises will perform several of these tasks using Windows PowerShell, you should begin by installing the Microsoft Graph PowerShell module.
 This module allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
 It’s great for bulk tasks such as password resets, password policies, license management and reporting, and so on.

 1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **power** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.